Reports: Lawyers say Djokovic had COVID-19 last month | Sports-Games

 But it has since emerged that the medical exemption, allowed for people who tested positive for the coronavirus in the previous six months, was deemed invalid by border authorities.

-Djokovic is in immigration detention in Melbourne preparing for his challenge in the Federal Circuit Court on Monday.
+Djokovic is in an immigration detention hotel in Melbourne preparing for his challenge in the Federal Circuit Court on Monday.

+The ABC reported that in the documents filed Saturday, Djokovic's lawyers said Tennis Australia on Jan.
+1 granted the 34-year-old Serbian player a "medical exemption from COVID vaccination" on the grounds that he had recently recovered from the coronavirus.

+The exemption certification said the date of Djokovic's first positive test was Dec.
+16, 2021, and that he had not had a fever or respiratory symptoms in the past 72 hours.

 Tournament director Craig Tiley has continued working with Djokovic, hoping to get the defending champion into the tournament that starts a week from Monday.